It Took 20 Years: How I Became a Travel Blogger

 Our Adventures Begin: A Round-the-World Backpacking Trip

+Eventually, it was time to stop planning and hit the road.
 We quit our jobs, said our farewells, hoisted our rucksacks on our backs, and headed off on our around-the-world trip.
 Spanning 13 unforgettable and life-changing months, crossing four continents, and visiting 26 countries, I felt the magic of the buzz often.

 It accompanied me while watching sunsets in Sihanoukville, hanging out in havelis in Rajasthan, trekking the trails of the Drakensberg, and in countless other places.

+After a year-plus of traveling, Jordan and I landed in Chicago.
 Once settled, we continued to grab our passports and backpacks whenever we could to visit India, the San Juan Islands, Morocco, and more.

 Then the inevitable happened, and life caught up with us: our parents got grandkids.
 We traded one adventure for another, changing out plane tickets for pacifiers.
 Who knew there could be so much laundry?!